 Yes, it's true, we were named by onlineschoolcenter.com among the 30 most beautiful campuses to visit in the fall (we ranked #11 nationwide!), but we offer both beauty and brains.
 Step inside the spectacular $40 million Center for the Sciences and Pharmacy and all you will say is "Wow!"
 Housing labs and classrooms for our growing science programs and the College of Pharmacy, including a simulated pharmacy, the Center will give you exciting opportunities to be a part of our cutting-edge research.

-Across campus, $90 million have been invested in the facilities for other programs at our Colleges of Arts and Sciences, as well as the professional grade Cohen Trading Room at the College of Business, and the impressive new labs and classrooms of the College of Engineering's Sleith Hall, the new Dining Commons, and athletic facilities.
+Across campus, $90 million have been invested in the facilities for other programs at our Colleges of Arts and Sciences, as well as the professional grade Cohen Trading Room at the College of Business, and the impressive new labs and classrooms of the College of Engineering's Sleith Hall, the new University Commons, and athletic facilities.

 It's no wonder that a recent survey of incoming students cited our "Quality of Academic Facilities" as the top reason they chose Western New England University.

 The Center for the Sciences and Pharmacy takes classroom learning and research to a new level for students studying Pharmacy, the Sciences, and Psychology.
 The $40 million high-tech building includes 19 laboratories—from behavioral analysis to neuroscience—to prepare you for the important role that science plays in healthcare, technology, and the global economy.
 The administrative offices for the College of Pharmacy are located here along with a model pharmacy, simulation lab, and stadium-style classrooms.
 All science departments are housed here.
 The University's Health Services Office is also located on the first floor.